Safety Compliance is Critical to Your Organization

 You see businesses every day whose compliance programs involve nothing more than circulating policy documents to employees as a pdf file attached to their email with (perhaps) a note asking them to read it when they have a moment.

 Expectations of behavior must be set at the top.
-Without buy-in across all levels of management, the likelihood of a break-down increases exponentially.
+Without a buy-in across all levels of management, the likelihood of a break-down increases exponentially.

 I’m reminded of the following quote from Himanshu Bhatia, the founder of Rose International: